Korean Counters: 28 Everyday Terms Needed for Measuring and Quantifying

 Yes, there’s a counter that specifies the actual months!
 The numbers correspond to the month number itself, so February would get number two, May number five, and so forth.

-There’s a different counter for measuring out a number of months.
+There’s a different counter for measuring out a number of months, which is the next one.

 21. Duration in Months